kevinboone/rasp-pi-min-console-build/README.md

 `bootfiles` -- contains files that will be copied to the boot partiion during the build (e.g., `cmdline.txt`).
 Editing these files is the appropriate way to modify the firmware and kernel boot conditions.
+The defaults should work, but it's not unusual to have to change these files to, for example, enable specific features in firmware.
+These are standard Raspberry Pi files that are well documented.

 `build.sh` -- the main build script.
 Must be run as an unprivileged user.